ZijingWu381/COVID-19_Twitter_Sentiment_Analysis/README.md

 The following will elaborate our text preprocessing process, evaluation metric.
 For each model, we will explain the model design and tuning process, following which we will present the result on the test set for comparison.

 ### Preprocessing

+First of all, the dataset only keeps the tweets with positive and negative sentiment since the models in this project only fit the date with two categories.
+After removing the data with neutral sentiment which is labeled by 2, there are around 1.6 million data remaining.
+The remaining dataset is balanced meaning that around half of the date is positive and another is negative tweets.
+By keeping the dataset balanced, the models could be trained more robustly not losing any accuracy for either category.
+Secondly, the tweets are converted into lowercase and also applied by lemmatization.
+Lastly, the words that are usually in the tweets but do not have a strong sentiment are removed from the tweets.
+We remove punctuation, usernames, URL, hashtags, and the words with digits.

 ### Evaluation Metric

 Since our test set is almost balanced, we relied on “accuracy” as the evaluation metric to compare our models’ performance.
 While other classification metrics including F1 scores, recall, precision are also presented in the results.